Shopping In Mysore: Best Things To Buy & Where to Find Them

 7. Stone Sculptures

-stone sculptures in Mysore
+Ganesha_relief_sculpture- shopping in Mysore

 8. Coffee Powder

-Coffee beans in Mysore
+Coffee powder- famous thing to buy in Mysore

-Arriving at any part of South India and not sipping on the locally made coffee is equal to not taking the trip at all.
+Arriving at any part of South India and not sipping locally made coffee is equal to not taking the trip at all.
 Standing second in line, the city of Mysore produces the best aromatic coffee after Coorg.
-With its huge network of wholesalers and retailers, it is a must for travellers to take back home either some of the locally made coffee powder or the ones that are brought from the nearby Coorg, Chikmagalur or Sakleshpur while shopping in Mysore.
+With its vast network of wholesalers and retailers, it is a must for travellers to take back home either some of the locally made coffee powder or the ones that are brought from the nearby Coorg, Chikmagalur or Sakleshpur while shopping in Mysore.

 9. Channapatna Dolls And Wooden Toys